Neon:PrairieLand

 Here are another couple of examples...

 Remember, I said my father-in-law heavily influences and controls the flow of information for my mother-in-law.
 I once responded to something they had done with an email pointing out they were being very emotionally and spiritually abusive.
 I used those exact words.
-In one of my Mother-in-law's vitriolic reactions to something that occurred afterwards, she accused my wife and me of calling them “Child Molesters.”
+In one of my Mother-in-law's vitriolic reactions to another event that occurred shortly afterwards, she lit up my wife and me and accused us of calling them “Child Molesters.”

 So, where did this thought come from?!?
-Why use this language when we didn't use it?
+Why did he use this language when we didn't use it?

 This whole “child molester” chirp is a good indication of the worldly conspiracy theories that my father-in-law believes.
-A heart captivated by bad theology and bad politics.
-Twisting his reality.
+A heart captivated, not only by bad theology but by bad politics and a twisting of reality.
 Beliefs that further prey on his grievances and fuel his sense of entitlement.
+Beliefs that allow him to bring out the hate and anger, the darkness in his heart.

-Even more so, he was sensationalizing this belief to emotionally manipulate.
-My father-in-law didn't fully (and correctly) relay the message of our email to my mother-in-law.
+Going back to the 'child molester' thing, he was sensationalizing this belief to emotionally manipulate.
+My father-in-law didn't fully (and truthfully) relay the message of our email to my mother-in-law.
 He lied.
-He twisted what was said and gaslit his own wife.
-Based on that lie, he then got her riled up and mad and allowed her to spew vitriol at us.
+He twisted what was said and gaslit his own wife – all with the purpose to get her riled up and spew vitriol at us.
+He wound her up like some clapping monkey toy and released her in a rage on us.

 Who the hell does that?!?!
-That is some next-level of scheming...
+That is some next-level of sociopathic scheming...

-Again, it makes you wonder how much of the content and hurt in this post was due to him.
-How much was it due to his gaslighting that led my mother-in-law to hurt so many people over the years with her letters, emails and messages?
+Again, it makes you wonder how much of the content in this post was due to him.
+How much was due to his scheming that led my mother-in-law to hurt so many people over the years with her letters, emails and messages?

 After my mother-in-law passed away, he wrote this large multi-page document that detailed his actions (or lack of actions) during the last few months of her life.